Home page

 A home page (or homepage) is the main web page of a website.
+Usually, the home page is located at the root of the website's domain or subdomain.
+For example, if the domain is example.com, the home page is likely located at the URL www.example.com/.

 The term may also refer to the start page shown in a web browser when the application first opens.
-Usually, the home page is located at the root of the website's domain or subdomain.
-For example, if the domain is example.com, the home page is likely located at www.example.com/.

 Function

-A home page is the primary web page that a visitor will view when they navigate to a website via a search engine, and it may also function as a landing page to attract visitors.
+A home page is the main web page that a visitor will view when they navigate to a website via a search engine, and it may also function as a landing page to attract visitors.
 In some cases, the home page is a site directory, particularly when a website has multiple home pages.

 Good home page design is usually a high priority for a website; for example, a news website may curate headlines and first paragraphs of top stories, with links to full articles.
-According to Homepage Usability, the homepage is the "most important page on any website" and receives the most views of any page.
+According to Homepage Usability, the home page is the "most important page on any website" and receives the most views of any page.
 A poorly designed home page can overwhelm and deter visitors from the site.
 One important use of home pages is communicating the identity and value of a company.

-Elements

-A homepage is oftentimes designed to catch attention, and as such, important elements are positioned at the top in a strict hierarchy of importance.
-Curating which content to display on a homepage, as to not overwhelm visitors, is important to a well-designed page.

-Hero image

-One of the commonly found aspects of a homepage is a hero image, a large eye-catching banner image often containing a photograph or drawing depicting the webpage owner's values, services, etc. as a message.
-Hero images are immediately visible above the fold, without scrolling the page down.
-A hero image may have several complementary elements as an overlay, such as the website's logo, a call to action, and a brief description.

-Carousel

-A descendant of the hero image is a carousel, also known as a slider.
-It is a slideshow-like element of the homepage with multiple images rotating every few seconds.
-Carousels are frequently accompanied by dots and buttons in order to select different images.
-Carousels are generally made using JavaScript but can also be made through CSS animations.
-In 2013, carousels were a popular element of a homepage, with 52% of top e-commerce websites using the design feature.
-However, in 2016 only 32% of websites used one.
+Browser start page

+When a web browser is launched, it will automatically open at least one web page.
+This is the browser's start page, which is also called its home page.

+Start pages can be a website or a special browser page, such as thumbnails of frequently visited websites.
+Moreover, there is a niche market of websites intended to be used solely as start pages.